Gull4334/iomoto/README.md

 coverage/Icov-report/index.html

-run this file in the browser to see the code coverage of your app.
+Run this file in the browser to see the code coverage of your app.

 Feel free to contact me if you need any assistance.